OData/odata.net/test/PerformanceTests/SerializationComparisonsTests/README.md

 In the results above, the CPU usage is high because the latency of the network requests is low.
 This is because in the selected profile (`lab-windows`), both client and server machines are in the same local network with fast links.
 So the server spent most of its time building the responses rather than waiting for network transfers to complete.

+### Load testing across the internet

-In a real-world scenario, the client and server may be separated by a much slower Internet connection.
+In a real-world scenario, the client and server may be separated by a much slower internet connection.
 To simulate this scenario, we can run the server on a remote machine, for example on Azure.
 This would require setting up a crank-agent on a machine on Azure.
 The `loadtests.yml` config defines a `remote-windows` profile which runs the client locally and the server on a machine that you specify.
 You have manually edit the `loadtests.yml` with the remote server's IP address.

 For the purposes of this example, I created a Windows VM with 4 cores on Azure, installed .NET on the machine then installed and ran the `crank-agent` service.
 I configured the firewall to allow the server to accept remote HTTP requests via ports 5010 (where crank-agent is running) and 5000 (where the test service will run).
 You should take precautions to secure the VM and prevent unauthorized access since crank-agent allows code to be uploaded and executed on the server.